Digitale-Gardermoen/cleanup-addserver/README.md

 - Trigger Daily at 01:00.
 - Execution time will not exceed 1 hour.
 - Ran by user NT AUTHORITY\SYSTEM with highest priviledges

+## Files ##

+- `cleanup.ps1`
+  - This is the script that will be ran by the task, this script does an API call to fetch all flagged users, then deletes the folders based on the username.
+After all folders for that user is deleted, it sends a DELETE request to the API.
+- `createCredentials.ps1`
+  - This is pretty much what its named, it will take the credentials provided when installing and create a credential file based on that.
+It will name the file with the username and the computername of which it was ran.
+    - Example: `Credentials_user1_server01.xml`
+- `install.ps1`
+  - This file is described above.
+- `newServer.ps1`
+  - This script adds a server to the API by POST-ing the environment computername.
+It uses the credentials made during the install.